Qdeeme/XP-Simplifier/README.md

-# 🧪 Configurable XP Simplifier (Still a little buggy :) )
+# 🧪 Configurable XP Simplifier

 A **Fabric** mod focused on providing full control over XP, giving full access to all xp values based on the source and providing **compatibility between vanilla and moded content**.
+(NO achievementS)

 ## 🎯 Prime Goals